 In this article, our Las Vegas Nevada criminal defense attorneys discuss the following obstructing a government officer topics:

-1. Legal definition of “obstructing a public officer” in Nevada
+- 2. Penalties for “obstruction of a public officer” in Nevada

 The Nevada crime of obstructing a public officer comprises either of the following three actions:

 - refusing to give information — or neglecting to give information — to a public officer when the person is legally required to; or